photon1503/az-native/demos/readme.md

 - Implementing a Saga Pattern using Durable Functions
 - Changing Storage Providers in Azure Durable Functions

-# Introduction to Azure Container Apps (ACA)

-- What is Azure Container Apps
-- Deploying a muliti-container App (Ingress, Exgress)
-- Working with Secrets
-- Introduction to KEDA (Kubernetes Event Driven Auto-Scaling)
-- Working with Revisions
-- Container Apps Authentication and Authorization using Managed Identities
-- Container Apps Monitoring and Logging (Observability)

 ## Connecting Microservices using Distributed Application Runtime - Dapr